dwightjack/vue-types/docs/README.md

 While basic prop validation in Vue.js is straight-forward and convenient, fine-grained validation can become verbose on complex components.

-`vue-types` offers a compact and fluent interface to define your project's props.
+VueTypes offers a compact and fluent interface to define your project's props.

 ## Usage example

-Imagine a typical Vue-js component with a set of props:
+Imagine a typical Vue.js component with a set of props:

 ```js
 export default {